 Clinical information about the mother and fetus should be documented throughout the course of labor.
 The nature of documentation, including style, format, and frequency interval, should be clearly delineated in each institution.
-Documentation should occur concurrent with assessment when using intermittent auscultation, as there is no other record of FHM data in this situation.
+Documentation should occur concurrent with assessment when using auscultation, as there is no other record of FHM data in this situation.
 Documentation does not necessarily need to occur at the same intervals as assessment when using continuous EFM because FHM data are recorded in the tracing.
-For example, while evaluation of the FHR may be occurring every 15 minutes with EFM, a summary note including findings of fetal status may be documented in the medical record less frequently.
-However, it is important that the documentation reflects the frequency of assessment and the interpretation of FHM findings.
-During induction or augmentation of labor with oxytocin, the FHR should be evaluated and documented before each dose increase and following each dose decrease.
-Summary documentation of fetal status approximately every 30 minutes that indicates continuous nursing bedside attendance and evaluation is sufficient when a woman is in the active pushing phase of the second stage of labor (Simpson, 2014).
+For example, while evaluation of the FHR may occur every 15 minutes with EFM, a summary of findings of fetal status may be documented in the medical record less frequently.
+However, it is important that the documentation reflect the frequency of assessment and the interpretation of FHM findings.
+During induction or augmentation of labor with oxytocin, the FHR should be evaluated and documented before and following dosing changes.
+Summary documentation of fetal status approximately every 30 minutes that indicates continuous nursing bedside attendance and evaluation is sufficient when a woman is in the active, pushing phase of the second stage of labor (Simpson, 2014).

-AWHONN supports use of summary documentation at intervals established by the individual facility and described within policies, procedures, and guidelines.
-This documentation policy should be based on state guidelines as well as those of professional associations and regulatory and certifying bodies.
-Each institution should also determine policies and procedures regarding maintenance, storage, archiving, and retrieval of all forms of FHM records and the parameters of maintaining the EFM tracing as part of the medical record when used.
+AWHONN supports use of summary documentation at intervals established by the individual facility and described in policies, procedures, and guidelines.
+A documentation policy should be based on state guidelines as well as those of professional associations and regulatory and certifying bodies.
+Each institution should also determine policies and procedures regarding maintenance, storage, archiving, and retrieval of all forms of FHM records and the parameters for maintaining the EFM tracing as part of the medical record when used.
 AWHONN supports development of interprofessional institutional policies, procedures, and protocols that outline responsibility for ongoing FHM documentation.
 Documentation should contain streamlined, factual, and objective information and should include but should not be limited to the following:

-- A systematic admission assessment of the woman and fetus; - Ongoing assessments of the woman and fetus including FHR and uterine activity data; - Interventions provided and evaluation of responses; - Communication with the woman and her family or primary support person; - · Communication with providers; and - Communication within the chain of resolution.
+- A systematic admission assessment of the woman and fetus; - Ongoing assessments of the woman and fetus, including FHR and uterine activity data; - Interventions provided and evaluation of responses; - Communication with the woman and her family or primary support person; - Communication with providers; and - Communication related to escalation of concerns.

-After documentation of characteristics of the FHR tracing such as baseline rate, variability, and presence or absence of accelerations and decelerations, some clinicians elect to include further interpretation by noting the FHR category: normal (category I), indeterminate (category II), or abnormal (category III).
-Documentation of FHR
+After documentation of characteristics of intermittent auscultation data or the FHR tracing, such as baseline rate, variability, and presence or absence of accelerations and decelerations, some clinicians elect to include further interpretation by noting the FHR category: normal (category I), indeterminate (category II), or abnormal (category III), and only if using EFM.
+Documentation of FHR category is optional; however, clinicians should follow institutional policies for documentation of fetal status during labor.